Auto Union racing cars: Racing results

 In 1935, the engine had been enlarged to five litres displacement, producing 370 bhp.
 Achille Varzi joined the team and won the Tunis Grand Prix in Carthage and the Coppa Acerbo in Pescara (along with placing second in the Tripoli Grand Prix).
 Stuck won the Italian Grand Prix (along with second at the German Grand Prix), plus his usual collection of hill-climb wins, again taking the European Mountain Championship.
 The new sensation, Bernd Rosemeyer, won the Czech Grand Prix (and managed a second at the Eifelrennen and Coppa Acerbo).

-Hans Stuck also managed to break speed records, reaching 199 mi/h on an Italian autostrada in a streamlined car with enclosed cockpit.
-Lessons learned from this streamlining were later applied to the T80 land speed record car.
+Hans Stuck also managed to break speed records, reaching 199 mi/h on an Italian autostrada outside the city of Lucca in a streamlined car with enclosed cockpit called Rennlimousine.This car was later renamed AutoUnion Lucca after the city where this happened.
+Lessons learned from this streamlining were later applied to Stuck's Mercedes-Benz T80 land speed record car.